Shubhamsaboo/awesome-llm-apps/README.md

 <hr/>

 # 🌟 Awesome LLM Apps
-A curated collection of awesome LLM apps using RAG with OpenAI, Anthropic, Gemini and opensource models.
+A curated collection of awesome LLM apps built with RAG and AI agents.
+This repository features LLM apps that use models from OpenAI, Anthropic, Google, and even open-source models like LLaMA that you can run locally on your computer.

+## 🤔 Why Awesome LLM Apps?
+- 💡 Discover practical and creative ways LLMs can be applied across different domains, from code repositories to email inboxes and more.
+- 🔥 Explore apps that combines LLMs from OpenAI, Anthropic, Gemini, and open-source alternatives with RAG and AI Agents.
+- 🎓 Learn from well-documented projects and contribute to the growing opensource ecosystem of LLM-powered applications.

-## 📂 Projects
+## 📂 Featured Projects

 ### 💻 Local Lllama-3 with RAG
-Streamlit app that allows you to chat with any webpage using local Llama-3 and Retrieval Augmented Generation (RAG).
-This app runs entirely on your computer, making it 100% free and without the need for an internet connection.
+Chat with any webpage using local Llama-3 and Retrieval Augmented Generation (RAG) in a Streamlit app.
+Enjoy 100% free and offline functionality.

 ### 💬 Chat with GitHub Repo
 Engage in natural conversations with your GitHub repositories using GPT-4.
-Uncover valuable insights and documentation effortlessly, as if you were chatting with your codebase itself.
+Uncover valuable insights and documentation effortlessly.

 ### 📨 Chat with Gmail
 Interact with your Gmail inbox using natural language.
 Get accurate answers to your questions based on the content of your emails with Retrieval Augmented Generation (RAG).

 ### 📝 Chat with Substack Newsletter
-Streamlit app that allows you to chat with a Substack newsletter using OpenAI's API and the Embedchain library.
-This app leverages GPT-4 to provide accurate answers to questions based on the content of the specified Substack newsletter.
+Chat with a Substack newsletter using OpenAI's API and the Embedchain library in a Streamlit app.
+Leverage GPT-4 for precise answers based on newsletter content.

 ### 📄 Chat with PDF
 Engage in intelligent conversation and question-answering based on the content of your PDF documents.
-Simply upload a PDF document and start asking questions.
-Chat with PDF will analyze the document, extract relevant information, and generate accurate responses to your queries.
+Simply upload and start asking questions.

 ### 📽️ Chat with YouTube Videos
-Dive into the world of video content with interactive conversation and question-answering based on YouTube videos.
-Simply provide a YouTube video URL and start engaging with the video's content through natural language.
+Dive into video content with interactive conversation and question-answering based on YouTube videos.
+Provide a URL and engage with the video's content through natural language.

+### 💻 Web Scraping AI Agent
+Intelligently scrape websites using OpenAI API and the scrapegraphai library.
+Specify the URL and extraction requirements, and let the AI agent handle the rest.

 ## 🚀 Getting Started